 Food might never taste the same again, after you spend a week sampling Arctic delicacies from Enontekiö.
 The ingredients come from the purest soil, water and air, and the long Midnight Sun creates strong tastes.
 Every autumn, wild mushrooms, sweet blueberries and cloudberries are carried from the forests and fields to the dining table.
 You can watch your reindeer cooked over open fire, or grab homemade pastries with Arctic berries on your way to another adventure.
 Or just enjoy fresh fish year-round from some of the cleanest waters in the world.

 When it comes time to stand still, sit down or rest your head, you have your choice of cabins, hotels or a Lapland specialty: holiday villages.
-The cabins at Saivaara Mökit all nestle around the base of Saana fell, with unbelievable views and ample opportunities for climbing, biking or freeriding.
-Lapland Hotels Hetta offers luxury and modern conveniences at the edge of the world.
-And only 6 km from the Norwegian border, Kilpisjärvi Retkeilykeskus combines traditional cabins with the convenience and services of a hotel.
-The village is the perfect base of operations for daytrips to the Scandinavian Mountains, which rear up impressively in the distance.
+Cabins nestle around the base of Saana fell, with unbelievable views and ample opportunities for climbing, biking or freeriding.
+There are hotel rooms that offers luxury and modern conveniences at the edge of the world.
+And only 6 km from the Norwegian border, there are holiday villages that combine traditional cabins with the convenience and services of a hotel, the perfect base of operations for daytrips to the Scandinavian Mountains, which rear up impressively in the distance.
 You can also take the Malla boat to the Three Nations Border cairn and celebrate Finland and her European neighbors.

 Travel to Enontekiö

 During the high season (late winter), travelers can fly directly to Enontekiö from Helsinki.
 But the Kittilä international airport in Lapland, as well as Kiruna in Sweden, and Tromso in Norway, are all about 2 hours away.
 From Kittilä, you can easily rent a car or take a shared taxi or bus.